robmcvey/i-love-lamp/ubuntu/mysql/replication.md

 # Replication

-These guide is my own reference for configuring, managing and rescuing from a failover type scenario.
+These guide is my own reference for configuring, managing and rescuing from a failover type scenario with MySQL replication.

+Note: It assumes InnoDB engine is used!

 ## Master